nevillejackson/Unix/R/installR.md

 root@trinity:/etc/alternatives#
 ```
 Not sure what those DISPLAY issues are?
 But it installed it.
-I already have Latex and Tex installed ,  or therr would hav ebeen more packages.
+I already have Latex and Tex installed ,  or there would have been more packages.

 So now , view my config.out file again and find the next error